 There is a lot to do in the coastal Georgia area.
 Here are a few favorites from "veteran Marne spouses".
 We, in no way, benefit from our endorsement of these activities.

-Forsyth Park has the iconic fountain, two playgrounds, and a splash pad during the summer months.
+Forsyth Park has the iconic fountain, two playgrounds, and a splash pad during the summer months

-Vinnie Van Go-Gos: City Market, pizza, cash only.
+Vinnie Van Go-Gos: City Market, pizza, cash only

 Leopold's: Broughton Street, ice cream

-The Olde Pink House: Abercorn Street, fancy dining.
+The Olde Pink House: Abercorn Street, fancy dining

-Fiddler's Crab House: River Street, sea food, casual dining.
+Fiddler's Crab House: River Street, seafood, casual dining

-We have several islands close to Fort Stewart that have a lot to offer in terms of culture, activities, and learning.
+We have several islands close to Fort Stewart that have a lot to offer in terms of culture, activities, and learning

-Tybee Island is about an hour and fifteen minutes northeast of post.
-It is east of Savannah.
+Tybee Island is about an hour and fifteen minutes northeast of post, east of Savannah.
 Fort Pulaski and Tybee Island Lighthouse provide some history to the island.